LinkedMusiciansLinkedMusicians LinkedMusicians

 Licensing High Risk of Subscription Shift Expected Perpetual License Focus

-The “Subscription Trap” and Perpetual Licensing
+The Perpetual Licensing Win

 By joining inMusic, NI has found a partner that speaks the language of production hardware.
 Because inMusic’s core business is built on selling “steel”—the physical instruments we touch, like Akai Professional and Moog Music—they have a different incentive.
 They aren’t in the business of locking your plugin folder behind a monthly paywall; they are in the business of selling hardware that utilizes great software.
 This suggests that the perpetual license strategy for Komplete and Maschine is safe for the foreseeable future.